rosdec/gif-talkr/README.markdown

 # Overview

-Forked from the excelent [libgif-js project](https://github.com/buzzfeed/libgif-js), which is a general-purpose gif parsing and playback framework.
+Forked from the excellent [libgif-js project](https://github.com/buzzfeed/libgif-js), which is a general-purpose gif parsing and playback framework.

 This is an attempt to animate a GIF file in sync with the [SpeechSynthesis web API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis).
 The following tricks are used to improve results: